Art Studio at Hope Mill

 Hope Mill is an inspirational place to visit.
 Buzzing with a mix of inner city energy; the historical richness of a grade 2 listed mill that continues to resonate with it’s past industrial splendour; and a contemporary vitality borne out of the mill’s re-imagined designation as home to Manchester’s largest creative hub of artists, designers, photographers, publishers, Comme Ca art gallery, Hope Mill Theatre, and much more.

-Hope Mill and AWOL Studios, sits on the fringe of a revitalised Ancoats, that has seen urban regeneration turn a forgotten corner of our city into the hippest suburb of Manchester, bursting with an independent spirit, and home to a plethora of creative businesses and thriving independent food and drink.
+Hope Mill and AWOL Studios, sits on the fringe of a revitalised Ancoats, that has seen urban regeneration turn a forgotten corner of our city into the hippest suburb of Manchester, bursting with an independent spirit, and home to a plethora of creative businesses.

 Creative Art Courses is proud to be part of this vibrant and creative city.